Content

 Prioritize nutrition and exercise.
 These two factors are essential to achieving and maintaining a healthy weight.
 Beyond that, learning how to optimize what you eat and how you move your body will serve you for life, reducing the likelihood of regaining unwanted weight and the risk of weight-related chronic disease.

 Stay consistent (and patient).
 It’s a long game.
 Quick-fix fad diets and flashy supplements generally don’t prioritize nutrition.
 Plus, they can put you at a higher risk of weight regain when you go back to eating normally.
-Slow and steady wins the race (to long-term well-being).
+Small changes win the race to a healthy body weight and long-term well-being.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!